B-Cell Primary Immunodeficiency: What To Know

 Infection Prevention

-• Stay up to date on vaccines, based on your healthcare providers’ recommendations, and ensure that caregivers and close contacts are also vaccinated.
+• Staying up to date on vaccines, based on your healthcare providers’ recommendations, and ensuring that caregivers and close contacts are also vaccinated

-• Take extra precautions while traveling, such as drinking bottled water and avoiding raw or unwashed produce.
+• Taking extra precautions while traveling, such as drinking bottled water and avoiding raw or unwashed produce

-• Use prophylactic (preventive) antimicrobial drugs, if prescribed by your doctor.
+• Using preventive antimicrobial drugs, if prescribed by your doctor

 Immunoglobulin Replacement Therapy